codio/knowledge/source/instructors/teaching/grading/grading.rst

 Override Grade
 --------------
-If the students assignment has already been graded, another teacher in the course can click **Override Grade** to manually change the grade with additional comments.
+If the student's assignment has already been graded, another teacher in the course can click **Override Grade** to manually change the grade with additional comments.

 Anonymous grading
 -----------------